CRYPTO · NEW YORK

 Is Kronos available in New York?

-Yes for banking, savings and pay advance.
-Crypto trading is currently restricted to New York residents while partner Bridge expands money-transmitter coverage.
+Yes for banking and savings.
+Crypto trading is currently restricted to New York residents while our licensed partner expands money-transmitter coverage.

 Do I need to be 18 to open a Kronos account in New York?